-‘Big Brother’ Stars Nicole Franzel & Victor Arroyo Surprise Fans With Big Baby News
+'Big Brother' Stars Nicole Franzel & Victor Arroyo Surprise Fans With Big Baby News

 Big Brother stars Nicole Franzel and Victor Arroyo announced they are expecting their first child together.

-The engaged couple, who met on the 18th season of the CBS reality show, shocked fans with the announcement on their Instagram pages just three months after Nicole wrapped the series’ All-Stars round.
+The engaged couple, who met on Season 18 of the CBS reality show, shocked fans with the announcement on their Instagram pages just three months after Nicole wrapped the series' All-Stars round.

-In a photo shared on her social media page, Nicole, 28, posed with her fiance in bed as they were surrounded by snacks that included pizza, Good & Plenty candies, Milk Duds, potato chips, and a plate of half-eaten pickles.
-Both reality stars held up a bottled beverage for a toast as Nicole rested her hand on her bump.
+In a photo shared on her social media page, Nicole, 28, posed with her fiancé in bed as they were surrounded by snacks which included pizza, Good & Plenty candies, Milk Duds, potato chips, and a plate of half-eaten pickles.
+Both reality stars held up a bottled beverage for a toast as the mom-to-be rested her hand on her bump.

 In front of the couple was a sign that featured a photo of them kissing and an ultrasound pic to announce they were expecting their little "side kick" in July 2021.

-“YAY!!!!!
+"YAY!!!!!
 So happy for you guys!!!
-You’re gonna make amazing parents!” wrote fellow Big Brother alum Tommy Bracco.
+You're gonna make amazing parents!" wrote fellow BB alum Tommy Bracco.

 "OMG NO WAY CONGRATULATIONS!!! " added pal Frankie Grande.